OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 What is the first thing you’re going to do after Covid-19 passes?
 Where is your first trip going to take you?
 These seem to be the questions we’re all asking one another.
-Culture Trip has some ideas to inspire the latter.
+Culture Trip has some ideas to inspire.

 Being cooped up goes against our natural social instincts.
 In fact, all this time indoors has made travelling the globe feel all the more appealing.
 But where to start?
 Perhaps you fancy lesser-known Eastern European cities, or alternative wonders of the world?
 Let us throw another suggestion into the mix: beautiful lesser-known landscapes in North America.
 For those desperate to get back to the great outdoors, here are five destinations to start with.

 America is home to 58 national parks – some are considerably more famous than others, like the Grand Canyon, which draws five million visitors annually.
 But why not push an equally spectacular park up your bucket list?
 Badlands National Park in South Dakota sees only one million people visit annually to soak up its natural works of art: red, tan and white striped sedimentary rocks that were formed millions of years ago.
 To say it’s mesmerising is an understatement; seeing is believing, and you can do so on some of its most popular hiking trails, like Castle Trail and Medicine Root Trail if you’re looking for more of a challenge, or Notch Trail and Fossil Exhibit Trail for shorter jaunts.